Br1an6/Machine-Learning-ISLR/README.md

 -------

 This software is licensed under the MIT license
-© 2017 Cloud Benchmarking  contributors
+© 2017 Machine Learning ISLR contributors